cjdbarlow/Part-One/diuretics.md

 #Diuretics {#id}
 > An understanding of the pharmacology of diuretics.

 Diuretics are drugs that act on the kidney to increase urine production.
-There are six classes:
+They can be classified by their mechanism of action into:
 * Thiazides
 * Loop diuretics
 * Potassium sparing